aarddict/tools/doc/aardtools.rst

-Aard Dictionary uses dictionaries in it's own :doc:`binary format <aardformat>` designed for fast word lookups and high compression. `aardtools` is a collection of tools to produce :doc:`Aard files <aardformat>` (``.aar``).
+Aard Dictionary uses dictionaries in it's own :doc:`binary format <aardformat>` designed for fast word lookups and high compression. `Aard Tools` is a collection of tools to produce :doc:`Aard files <aardformat>` (``.aar``).

 Installation